lkodinsson/MARS/Basic/PHB.md

 # Damage

 When a character is hit by an attack, trap, or any means, they will take damage.
 Any damage that a character takes is taken first to their endurance, and then to their health if no endurance remains.
-If a character is ever reduced to zero health, that character is given the dying condition.
+If a character is ever reduced to zero health, that character is given the unconscious and dying conditions.
+If that character was reduced to zero health by a critical hit, then that character is killed immediately, instead of being given the dying condition.
+Attacks made by weapons with the nonlethal feature do not normally cause a creature to be given the dying condition, unless additional attacks are persisted on that unconscious character.

 Damaging items or objects is done by making the relevant skill checks against a difficulty value based on the perceived difficulty to break that item or object (as determined by the Game Master).
 For example: breaking a door with an axe would be an athletics or martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).

 # Conditions

 Conditions are effects that apply to characters or objects.
-The duration of the following effects are generally considered permanent unless specified by the circumstance which provides these effects to an object or character.
+The duration of the following effects are considered permanent unless specified by the circumstance which provides these effects to an object or character.
+Most effects are normally temporary.

 #### Blinded

-Blinded characters that rely on vision suffer a disadvantage to all rolls that require that character to attack, interact with, brandish, or use special abilities at, a specified target.
+Blinded characters suffer a disadvantage to all rolls that require that character to attack, interact with, brandish, or use special abilities at, a specified target.
 This does not count for interacting with or brandishing their own personal items.
+In addition to this, all normal terrain is considered difficult terrain, reducing movement speed by half.

 #### Broken

 Broken is a condition that applies to objects and items rather than characters.
 Broken items are still technically usable items that are not completely destroyed.
 Any attempts to use items that are broken are done so with disadvantage.
 If the contextual use of that item does not make sense to be given disadvantage, but they still have some degree of a numerical property, halve the value of that property (such as blocking with a broken shield).

+#### Charmed

+Charmed characters are encouraged to help and assist those who they have charmed them (such as giving them information and not attacking them), but will not perform any actions that would cause them to intentionally harm their allies.
+The charmed character does not easily recognize their actions taken while charmed as being influenced until a time well later when retrospect might cause them to question their actions, but it is not guaranteed.

+#### Clumsy

+Clumsly characters have difficulty making precise actions, and suffer a disadvantage to all dexterity rolls.

+#### Concealed

+Concealed characters are partially hidden from enemies and have an advantage to stealth checks, deflection, and evasion.

+#### Confused

+#### Controlled

+Controlled characters will perform any actions given to them by those who control them.
+The controlled character easily recognizes their actions taken while controlled as being influenced immediately after the effect wears off.

+#### Dazed

+#### Disabled

+#### Diseased

+#### Distracted

+#### Drained

+#### Dying

+#### Encumbered

+#### Enfeebled

+Enfeebled characters have difficulty using their muscles, and suffer a disadvantage to all strength rolls.

+#### Entangled

+#### Exhausted

+#### Fatigued

+#### Frightened

+#### Grappled

+#### Immobilized

+Immobilized characters cannot move.

+#### Invisible

+Invisible characters cannot be seen, or targeted.
+Stealth checks are made automatically with a critical success.
+If an invisible character interacts with objects or makes any noises they are considered to be concealed for the purposes of detecting their location and making attacks on them.
+Additionally, if an invisible character performs any actions that make it directly apparent where their location is (such as attacking an enemy or getting covered in a powder) they lose invisibility.

+#### Paralyzed

+Paralyzed characters cannot perform any actions.

+#### Pinned

+#### Poisoned

+#### Prone

+Prone characters are either kneeling or laying down on the ground.
+They get an advantage to deflection and evasion against ranged attacks, but a disadvantage to deflection against melee attacks.

+#### Quickened

+Quickened characters get a +2 to hit with attacks, and can make an additional swift action on each of their turns.

+#### Shaken

+Shaken characters have difficulty commiting to their goals, and suffer a disadvantage to all resolve rolls.

+#### Sickened

+Sickened characters get –1 to all of their rolls.

+#### Slowed

+Slowed characters get a –2 to hit with attacks, and lose a swift action on each of their turns.

+#### Stunned

+At the start of each turn that a character is stunned they must make a general fortitude check with disadvantage.
+If they succeed, they are no longer stunned.
+Otherwise, they lose their current turn.
+If they graze, they are no longer stunned but may only perform one swift action on their turn.

+#### Stupefied

+Stupefied characters have difficulty utilizing their mind, and suffer a disadvantage to all intelligence rolls.

+#### Unconscious

+Unconscious characters can perform no actions.
+Loud noises or other disrupting behaviour may awaken an unconscious individual.

 # Resting